thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

   By default, newly created user will be assigned only to the **All** user's group.
   You can customize this behaviour by specifying list of groups, where user must be assigned to as well.
-  You can use attributes from the external user object to put them into user group names.
+  You can use attributes from the external user info object to put them into user group names.
 Please use %{attribute_key} as placeholder for attribute value.
   If groups doesn't exist, this group will be created automatically.

   User groups pattern examples: